Table of Contents

 - Ashok Ksheepak should be taken.

-- Ashok bark tea should be taken in dose of 15-25 ml.
+- Ashok bark tea should be taken in a dose of 15-25 ml.

 Kukshishool, Katishool, pain in vagina, problem in digestion, lack of appetite, Jaundice, leucorrhoea, cough and respiratory problems